FEATURED CREDIT CARDS

 You can call the reconsideration line any time after receiving an application decision.
 You typically have about 30 days to make your case while the "hard pull" (credit inquiry) is still relevant.

-The best reasons to call are if you believe:
+The best reasons to call include:

 • There is a simple factual error on your credit report.